ThatLionLady/demographic-modeling/README.md

 # Steps:

 ## Part 1A.
 Allele Frequencies:
-Reformat `angsd` allele frequencies to `dadi` SNP format for use with the `moments_pipeline` to calculate SFS and perform demographic model optimizations and comparisons.
+Reformat `angsd` allele frequencies to `dadi` SNP format for use with the `moments_pipeline` to calculate site frequency spectrum (SFS) and perform demographic model optimizations and comparisons.

 - `R`: reformat `angsd` *GlobalSNP_HiC_100DP670_MinInd100_MinQ20.mafs_fst.vep.txt* output to `dadi` SNP format
     - scripts = `1A_MAF2dadiSNPinfile.R`